alreich/abstract_algebra/docs/definitions.rst

 Center
 ~~~~~~

+The **center** of an algebra is usually defined for Groups, however
+since the definition only requires a set and a binary operation, it has
+been extended here to apply to Magmas, and so applies to all
+*SingleElementSetAlgebras*.

 The **center** of a Magma is the subset of elements of the Magma that
 commute with every element in the Magma.

-That is, if :math:`C \subseteq S` is the center of Magma,
+That is, :math:`C \subseteq S` is the center of the Magma,
-:math:`\langle S, \circ \rangle`, then
+:math:`\langle S, \circ \rangle`, if
-:math:`c \in C \Rightarrow \forall x \in S, c \circ x = x \circ c.`
+:math:`c \in C \Rightarrow \forall x \in S, c \circ x = x \circ c.` (see

-In Pinter’s book, chapter 5, exercise D3, the center of a Group is
+Pinter’s book, chapter 5, exercise D3)
-defined.
-Since the definition only requires a set and a binary
-operation, it has been extended here to Magma’s.

 Note also, the center of a commutative algebra is the entire algebra.
 The gist of Pinter’s exercise is that, for Groups, the center is closed